ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Experiments

 \subsection{Experiment Details}

 \textbf{Implementation details} Our method is built on Stable Diffusion V1.5, with a learning rate $10^{-6}$, and batch size 2 for fine-tuning.
-We use 500 optimization steps for single concept and 800 for multiple concepts, respectively.
-During inference, the guidance scale is set to 6.0, and inference steps are set to 100.
+We used 500 optimization steps for a single concept and 800 for multiple concepts, respectively.
+During inference, the guidance scale is set to 6.0 and the inference steps are set to 100.
+The semantical preservation loss weight is set to 1.0 during all experiments.
 All experiments are conducted on 2$\times$RTX4090 GPUs.
-Our method uses $\sim$ 6 min for single concept generation and $\sim$ 11 min for multiple concept generation.
+Our method uses $\sim$ 6 min for the generation of single concepts and $\sim$ 11 min for the generation of multiple concepts.

+\revisea{To better preserve the semantic space, we compute SPL between text embeddings embedded in the semantic space of the Stable Diffusion model.
+Therefore, we utilize the CLIP~\cite{radford2021learning} text encoder from Stable Diffusion v1.5~\cite{ramesh2022hierarchical}, specifically clip-vit-large-patch14~\cite{lu2023minddiffuser}, to extract the text embeddings of phrases.
+Following common practice, we use the End of Sequence (EOS) token to represent the semantics of embeddings.}

-\textbf{Baselines} We compare our method with state-of-the-art (SOTA) competitors including DreamBooth~\cite{ruiz2023dreambooth}, Textual Inversion~\cite{gal2023an}, Custom Diffusion~\cite{kumari2023multi}, NeTI~\cite{alaluf2023neural}, SVDiff~\cite{han2023svdiff}.
+\textbf{Baselines} We compare our method with state-of-the-art (SOTA) competitors, including DreamBooth~\cite{ruiz2023dreambooth}, Textual Inversion~\cite{gal2023an}, Custom Diffusion~\cite{kumari2023multi}, NeTI~\cite{alaluf2023neural}, SVDiff~\cite{han2023svdiff}.
 For DreamBooth, CustomDiffusion, and Textual Inversion, we used the diffusers~\cite{von-platen-etal-2022-diffusers} version of the implementation.
 For NeTI, we use its official implementation.
-Given SVDiff doesn't have an official open-source repository.
+Given that SVDiff does not have an official open-source repository.
 For SVDiff, we use the implementation of ~\cite{svdiff_pytorch}.
 All training parameters follow the recommendations of the official paper.
-To ensure the fairness of comparison, all of these baselines are built on Stable Diffusion V1.5.
+To ensure fairness of comparison, all these baselines are built on Stable Diffusion V1.5.

-\textbf{Datasets} Following previous work~\cite{ruiz2023dreambooth, han2023svdiff, tewel2023key}, we conduct quantitative experiments on DreamBooth Dataset.
+\textbf{Datasets} Following previous work~\cite{ruiz2023dreambooth, han2023svdiff, tewel2023key}, we conduct quantitative experiments on DreamBooth Dataset~\cite{ruiz2023dreambooth}.
 It contains 30 objects including both live objects and non-live objects.
-Also, we use images from Textual Inversion Dataset and CustomConcept101 in qualitative experiments.
+In addition, we used images from the Textual Inversion Dataset~\cite{gal2023an} and CustomConcept101~\cite{kumari2023multi} in qualitative experiments.